 - PROFILE SHAPE = Duckbill: A duck bill profile adds thickness to the toe yet aiding pickup for a better balanced bat.
 This is the bat profile preferred by many international players due to the balance and amount of wood left in the bat in the hitting zone.
 Perfect for front foot players and on slow low English wickets.
 This bat is designed for big hitters and for clearing the ropes effortlessly.

 - FACE = Flat Face: It is done to give the appearance of the big bats we all know today.
 It allows the bat maker to press the bat lighter and get great ping in the sweet spot.
 It takes a touch longer for the bat to 'open up' but once it does the ball stays hit.

-- TOE = Flat and little rounded Toe: Helps minimise damage from tapping at the crease and running in, as the toe is slightly offset.
+- TOE = Semi Square Toe: The main reason for an Semi square toe is that it helps minimise damage from tapping at the crease and running in, as the toe is slightly offset.